Project-Reclass/toynet-react/README.md

 ## Testing Pull Requests with Docker Compose

 Testing pull requests can be done without cloning down or checking out the pull request on the local machine.
-Because `toynet-react` uses docker-compose pull-requests can be preview by just using the docker-compose file.
+Because `toynet-react` uses docker-compose pull-requests can be previewed by just using the docker-compose file.

 ```bash
 $ wget https://raw.githubusercontent.com/Project-Reclass/toynet-react/master/docker-compose.yml